Expert Advice with Cam McLellan 27/05/2016

 - Realising capital appreciation on your properties is the foundation to wealth building.

 - Remember, to maximise your investment’s growth potential, you firstly need to determine:

 - The city market most likely to increase in value.

 - Then, the area or suburb within this city.

-- Finally, look at the investment property that best suits that area.
+- Finally, we look at the investment property that best suits that area.

 Director of OpenCorp, Cam McLellan is committed to sharing his passion and property investment knowledge with everyday Australians.

 After thriving in the telecommunications, technology and recruitment sectors and making six BRW Lists in 8 years, alongside accomplished OpenCorp. entrepreneurs Matthew Lewison and Allister Lewison, founded OpenCorp eight years ago.
 Cam started investing in real estate at a young age and quickly mastered the art of building sustainable wealth.
 He has used the same wealth building strategy to develop a multi-million dollar business, sharing his knowledge and skill with ordinary Australians.
 Cam has personally bought, sold and developed numerous properties and has an extensive residential and commercial investment portfolio.

 Disclaimer: while due care is taken, the viewpoints expressed by contributors do not necessarily reflect the opinions of Your Investment Property.